First Battle of the Hook: Battle of the Hook (24–28 October)

 The fighting for the outposts that raged early in October died down, although the PVA jabbed from time to time at Bunker Hill and continued their nighttime patrolling elsewhere along the Jamestown Line.
 During the lull, 5th Marines took over the center of the division's line from the 1st Marine Regiment, which went into reserve, improving the fall-back defense lines, undergoing training, and patrolling to maintain security in the rear areas.
 As the division reserve, the 1st Marines prepared to counterattack if the PVA should penetrate the main line of resistance.
 Indeed, the regiment had to be ready to help block a PVA breakthrough anywhere in I Corps, which held the western third of the UN line.
-With the 1st Marines now in reserve, Colonel Moore's 7th Marines manned the right of the division's line placing all three battalions on line and keeping only one company from the 3rd Battalion in reserve.
-To replace this company, Lieutenant Colonel Charles D. Barrett, the 3rd Battalion's new commander, organized a platoon of cooks, drivers, and other members of the headquarters into an improvised platoon that served as his unit's reserve.
+With the 1st Marines now in reserve, Moore's 7th Marines manned the right of the division's line placing all three battalions on line and keeping only one company from the 3rd Battalion in reserve.
+To replace this company, Lieutenant colonel Charles D. Barrett, the 3rd Battalion's new commander, organized a platoon of cooks, drivers, and other members of the headquarters into an improvised platoon that served as his unit's reserve.
 Barrett's thinly spread 3rd Battalion manned two combat outposts, Berlin and East Berlin, the latter established on 13 October, besides defending the center of the regimental line.
 To the left of Barrett's unit, 2/7 Marines defended its portion of the regimental line and maintained three combat outposts, Carson, Reno and Vegas.
 2/7 Marines held a sector with few vulnerable salients that the aggressive PVA might pinch off and capture.
-On the far right of the regimental line, Lieutenant Colonel Dulacki's 1st Battalion held the dominant terrain feature in the regimental sector, the Hook, where the high ground that defined the Jamestown Line veered sharply to the south.
+On the far right of the regimental line, Dulacki's 1st Battalion held the dominant terrain feature in the regimental sector, the Hook, where the high ground that defined the Jamestown Line veered sharply to the south.
 Outposts Seattle and Warsaw had protected the Hook, but only Warsaw remained in Marine hands.
 To restore the security of the Hook, Dulacki set up a new outpost, Ronson, some 200 yd southeast of the PVA-held Seattle and 275 yd west of the Hook.
 Ronson guarded the western approaches to the Hook, while Warsaw commanded the lowlands east of the Hook and a narrow valley leading eastward toward the Samichon River.
 If the PVA should seize the Hook, disastrous results might follow, for the Hook held the key to controlling the Samichon and Imjin valleys.
 Its capture could expose the rear areas of the 1st Marine Division and force that unit and the adjacent Commonwealth Division to fall back 2 mi or more to find defensible terrain from which to protect the northeastern approaches to Seoul.
-Because of the Hook's importance, Colonel Moore set up his headquarters on Hill 146 near the base of the salient.
+Because of the Hook's importance, Moore set up his headquarters on Hill 146 near the base of the salient.